ember526/LC/README.md

 2. As we move two iterators inward, we can expect that we don't miss out any cases.
 It can be proven easily.
 3. An important issue is to make sure that the result does not contain any duplicates (the array may have identical elements).
 It is easy to ignore that the fixed number may find its duplicate.
 4. It seems that using sort() on empty vector leads to error.
+### 17. Letter Combinations of a phone Number
+1. Notice that we cannot directly traverse std::queue using begin();xs
 ### 20.Valid Parentheses
 1. Attemp to use top() or pop() on an empty stack would result in runtime error.
+### 22.Generate Parentheses
+1. Backtrack : i think the whole method is just like a state machine (or maybe it is).
+We initiate it, make rules for it to proceed and set the termination conditions.
+### 29.Divide Two Integers
+1. We use subtraction in the place of dividing.
+2. Only one overflow case : INT_MIN / MIN.
+3. Take care about conditions when divisor is bigger than divident.
+### 34.Find First and Last Position of Element in Sorted Array
+1. When using binary search, if use l = mid instead of l = mid + 1, there could be a dead loop. (try to think about [0,1])
 ### 36.Valid Sudoku
 1. The general idea is to keep three "check lists" : rows, columns and 3*3 boxes.
 Actually, this is how human beings would check if the sudoku is valid.
 2. The takeaway : ponder on how humans would do the job